oweitman/ioBroker.openligadb/README.md

 * NPM deployment and preperation for the latest repository
 ### 0.0.7
 * close connections and remove observers (timeouts/intervals)
+### 0.0.8
+* new widget games of favorite clubs with multi league support as replacement for the old one

 ## License
 MIT License